-ForeFlight allows you to import and display different kinds of custom user content in ForeFlight’s Maps view: User Charts, User Map Layers, and User Waypoints.
-This support page walks through the different import methods and details for each content type.
+ForeFlight allows you to import and display different kinds of custom content in ForeFlight’s Maps view: Geo-referenced Charts, Map Layers, and Waypoints.
+This support page walks through the details and import methods for each content type.

 Importing via AirDrop

 Importing via AirDrop from a nearby Apple computer is fast and convenient, espeically if a Wi-Fi network is not available.
 Bluetooth and Wi-Fi must be enabled on both devices for AirDrop to work.
 You can import .kml and .mbtiles files using AirDrop, but not .csv files.

 Simply drag one or more user content files from your computer's Finder into the AirDrop folder, and drop them onto the device that you wish to transfer them to.
 A popup on the receiving device will ask what app you want to send the imported file to.
 Tap "ForeFlight" and the file will be immediately added to the appropriate list in More > Custom Content.

 Importing custom content via email or hyperlinks is also easy, and allows you to import files to more than one device at a time.
 You can import .kml and .mbtiles files using using email or hyperlinks, but not .csv files.